josephburgess/nvumi/README.md

 curl -sSL https://s.numi.app/cli | sh
 ```

-### Keybinding to Open `nvumi`
+### Keybinding to open `nvumi`

-Nvumi does not have a default keybinding to open the scratch buffer.
+nvumi does not have a default keybinding to open the scratch buffer.
 You can set one:

 ```lua
 vim.keymap.set("n", "<leader>on", "<CMD>Nvumi<CR>", { desc = "[O]pen [N]vumi" })